Childbirth: Fetal monitoring

 For external monitoring of the fetus during childbirth, a simple pinard stethoscope or doppler fetal monitor ("doptone") can be used.

 A method of external (noninvasive) fetal monitoring (EFM) during childbirth is cardiotocography (CTG), using a cardiotocograph that consists of two sensors: The heart (cardio) sensor is an ultrasonic sensor, similar to a Doppler fetal monitor, that continuously emits ultrasound and detects motion of the fetal heart by the characteristic of the reflected sound.
 The pressure-sensitive contraction transducer, called a tocodynamometer (toco) has a flat area that is fixated to the skin by a band around the belly.
 The pressure required to flatten a section of the wall correlates with the internal pressure, thereby providing an estimate of contraction.

 Monitoring with a cardiotocograph can either be intermittent or continuous.
 The World Health Organization (WHO) advises that for healthy women undergoing spontaneous labour continuous cardiotocography is not recommended for assessment of fetal well-being.
 The WHO states: "In countries and settings where continuous CTG is used defensively to protect against litigation, all stakeholders should be made aware that this practice is not evidence-based and does not improve birth outcomes."

 A mother's water has to break before internal (invasive) monitoring can be used.
 More invasive monitoring can involve a fetal scalp electrode to give an additional measure of fetal heart activity, and/or intrauterine pressure catheter (IUPC).
 It can also involve fetal scalp pH testing.

+Caesarean section

+Caesarean section is the removal of the neonate through a surgical incision in the abdomen, rather than through vaginal birth.
+During the procedure the patient is usually numbed with an epidural or a spinal block, but general anaesthesia can be used as well.
+A cut is made in the patient's abdomen and then in the uterus to remove the baby.
+Before the 1970s, once a woman delivered one baby via C-section, it was recommended that all of her future babies be delivered by C-section, but that recommendation has changed.
+Unless there is some other indication, mothers can attempt a trial of labour and most are able to have a vaginal birth after C-section (VBAC).
+Induced births and elective cesarean before 39 weeks can be harmful to the neonate as well as harmful or without benefit to the mother.
+Therefore, many guidelines recommend against non-medically required induced births and elective cesarean before 39 weeks.

+The WHO recommends a C-section rate of between 10 and 15% because C-sections rates higher than 10% are not associated with a decrease in morbidity and mortality.
+In 2018, a group of medical professionals called the rates of increase around the world "alarming".
+In a Lancet report, C-sections were found to have more than tripled from about 6% of all births to 21%.
+In a statement by the maternal and child health organisation, the March of Dimes, the increase is largely due to an increase of elective C-sections rather than when it is really necessary or indicated.